BenjaminPlanterose/UMtools/README.md

 # About the tutorial

 Do not attempt to perform the UMtools tutorial without at least 8GB of RAM.
-Working with fluorescence intensities involves the use of large matrices.
+Working with fluorescence intensities involve large matrices.
 To avoid issues, we recommend to always monitor resources via htop:

 ```bash
 sudo apt-get install htop